CA-ma/CA_ITP_week2/README.md

 -------

 1. This repository contains a number of different practice scripts in Ruby.
-2. Scripts of note are the my_group.rb Challenge, rbExcHash.rb hash manipulation problem, and the
+2. Scripts of note are the my_group.rb Challenge, rbExcHash.rb hash manipulation problem, and the method_test.rb exercise.